HughMurrell/EscapeLogos/README.md

 variable accordingly.

 Also, we have a filter available for **gappy** sequences.
-You can set the `GAPY_CUTOFF` constant in the script to suit your requirements.
+You can set the `GAPPY_CUTOFF` constant in the script to suit your requirements.

 ### citation